-ServiceMaster By Mason provides air duct and HVAC cleaning services to businesses and housing complexes in Southern Rhode Island and Eastern Connecticut
+ServiceMaster By Mason provides air duct and HVAC cleaning services to businesses and housing complexes in Central & Southern Rhode Island and Central & Eastern Connecticut

 Are dirty air ducts costing you money?
 Call the professionals today!

-According to the U.S. Department of Energy, 25-40% of the energy used for heating or cooling is wasted.
-Indoor air pollutants require an HVAC system to work harder to heat and cool a facility.
-Pollutants are pulled into the HVAC system and re-circulated an average of 5 to 7 times per day.
-Over time, this recirculation causes a build-up of pollutants in the duct work.
-Removing these pollutants allows the HVAC system to work more efficiently and results in energy savings.*
+According to the U.S. Department of Energy, 25% - 40% of the energy used for heating or cooling is wasted.
+Indoor air pollutants settle in the air ducts, making the HVAC system work harder to heat and cool a facility, and creating a higher risk of breakdowns.
+Pollutants are pulled into the HVAC system and re-circulated an average of 5 to 7 times per day, causing your employees, customers and guests to breath this "dirty air" over and over.
+This recirculation causes a build-up of pollutants in the duct work and on components.
+Having air ducts and your HVAC system cleaned removes pollutants like dust, mold spores, pollen, hair, skin cells, and dirt allows the HVAC system to work more efficiently and results in energy savings.*

-Indoor air pollutants can also cause serious health problems for employees who have respiratory conditions, autoimmune disorders or environmental allergies.
+Indoor air pollutants can also cause serious health problems for employee who have respiratory conditions like asthma, autoimmune disorders or environmental allergies.

 Other benefits of air duct cleaning from ServiceMaster By Mason include: